Jas-SinghFSU/Dracula-Plasma/README.md

 For the Icons theme, install [Tela Icons Theme](https://store.kde.org/p/1279924/) and select the Dracula variant.

 For the Dock Icons, they are custom made for what I use; I've provided some in the `dock_icons` directory.
+My custom icons are based on [Papyrus](https://store.kde.org/p/1166289).

 You can use [this tool](https://svgcolor.com/) to change the color scheme of your icons to the [Dracula color scheme](https://draculatheme.com/contribute) (scroll down for the pallette) for apps that you use.
 ### Plasma Panel